veveone/Veve.One/README.md

 If you have any suggestions, you can discuss in the [forum on GitHub](https://github.com/veveone/forum/issues).

-I need ideas across the world to make me, Veve One, become perfect.
+I need ideas across the world to make me, _Veve One_, become perfect.

 ### About Veve One